ClareMSYanGit/Interop-TestSuites/README.md

 ![alt tag](https://github.com/ClareMSYanGit/Interop-TestSuites/blob/EASDeployGuide/Doc-Images/Design.png)

--   **Test case:** A test case is a group of programs and scripts that validates how your implementation conforms to the technical specification.
+-   **Test case:** A test case is a group of programs and scripts that validates how your implementation conform to the technical specification.
 A series of test cases is called a scenario.